Hi, I’m Chloé.

 I work at the intersection of programming, filmmaking, neuroscience and media design.
 I’m currently a senior at Carnegie Mellon University, pursuing an interdisciplinary degree in Neuroscience and New Media with a minor in Intelligent Environments.

-I currently work as a researcher for the Frank-Ratchye Studio for Creative Inquiry, as well as the director for the Frame Gallery.
-I spent last summer in Brooklyn contracting for Studio Ijeoma on a data installation depicting levels of HIV in Black Populations for the Museum of the City of New York.
+I currently work as a researcher for the Frank-Ratchye Studio for Creative Inquiry, as well as the director and curator for the Frame Gallery.
+Last summer, I spent my time in Brooklyn contracting for Studio Ijeoma on a data installation depicting levels of HIV in Black Populations for the Museum of the City of New York.

 I recently conducted research on the effects of gendered emotion suppression on memory, which you can read more about here.